-TROY KADONAGA JACL Chapter: San Fernando Valley Recipient of the Saburo Kido Memorial Scholarship University of Southern California active in JACL, including attending the 2023 National Convention.
+Troy Kadonaga has been an active member of the San Fernando Valley Japanese American community for many years and has more recently become active in JACL, including attending the 2023 National Convention.
 He is currently interested in pursuing medicine, with particular emphasis on genetic effects on disease prevalence statistics, leading to different potential treatment and screening plans for people of different genetic backgrounds.
+Personal Statement: